 The KLA recorded its biggest victory against the Japanese forces four months later in October 1920 near the region, where Hong jointly led the Battle of Cheongsanri.
 The Korean militia dealt the hardest blow to the Japanese armed forces, though Japan disputes the claim to this day.

-A photo of Hong Beom-do taking part in the 1922 Congress of Peoples of the Far East in Moscow.
+A photo of Hong Beom-do in the 1922 Congress of Peoples of the Far East in Moscow.
 (Yonhap)

 “The two battles represent a history of triumph and hope that average people made,” Moon said, describing Hong as a motivator who instilled self-respect and self-determination in every Korean at the time.

 But in 1937, Hong was forced to move to Kazakhstan, along with fellow Koreans living in Manchuria as the Soviet Union sought to push them out of the region where it was dealing with an increasingly belligerent Japan.